-Ah, sabbaths!
+Ah, sabbath!
 My favourite part of the week.
 Resting, thinking, eating, enjoying all my blessings…

 My cat is named Suki, but she has a million nicknames.
-Sukkah (pronounced SOO-kah), dahblaise (a corrupted form of “darling”), lefty, Captain Muscles, Duchess, Goof…. the list goes on.
+Sukkah (pronounced SOO-kah), dahblaise (a corrupted form of “darling”), Lefty, Captain Muscles, Duchess, Little Cutie, Goof…. the list goes on.

 She’s a real sweetie.
 Even though we disagree on some things (I still say the carpet is a bad place to throw up), she does help me see other sides of the equation.
 I hope you enjoy this sweet poem I wrote about that.

 The opposite of eternity?”

 But my darling just miaows.

 “Why do we laugh?”
 I ask my pet.